gregpalmr/alluxio-secure-hadoop/README.md

 ### Step 6.
 Start the kdc, hadoop and alluxio containers

+Remove any existing volumes for these containers

+     docker volume rmalluxio-secure-hadoop_hdfs_storage

+     docker volume rmalluxio-secure-hadoop_kdc_storage

+     docker volume rmalluxio-secure-hadoop_keytabs

+     docker volume rmalluxio-secure-hadoop_mysql_data

-Use the docker-compose command to start the kdc, hadoop and alluxio containers.
+Use the docker-compose command to start the kdc, mysql, hadoop and alluxio containers.

      docker-compose up -d